dwrobel/flatcam/README.md

 4.10.2019

 - updated the Film Tool and added the ability to generate Punched Positive films (holes in the pads) when a Gerber file is the film's source.
 The punch holes source can be either an Excellon file or the pads center
+- optimized Rules Check Tool so it runs faster when doing Copper 2 Copper rule

 3.10.2019